Long arm of Ankara: International use

 Internationally, some of the earliest mentions of the term that caught on were regarding Turkish President Erdogan calling for the prosecution of a German and a Dutch comedian over their satirical portrayals of him.
 Voice of America referred to it as the "long arm of the Turkish State."

 Several outlets reported that the parliamentary faction run by two Turkish-Dutch people, DENK, had been accused of this due to controversy regarding their approach to Israel and anti-Semitism, the Armenian genocide, and the Turkish regime in general (especially after its arrest of Dutch journalist Ebru Umar).

 Balkan Insight also used the term "long arm of Ankara" when referring to the Bulgarian party Democrats for Responsibility, Solidarity and Tolerance, who had been accused of having links to the Turkish government.

 When the German police raided the homes of several Muslim imams suspected of spying for Turkey, Minister of Justice Heiko Maas stated: "If the suspicion that some Ditib imams were spying is confirmed, the organisation must be seen, at least in parts, as a long arm of the Turkish government.”
+The Democratic Alliance for Diversity and Awakening, a party founded for the 2024 European Parliament election, was accused of being the "long arm of the AKP" or the "extended arm of Erdogan".
+The Alliance for Innovation and Justice, the Alliance of German Democrats, and the Union of International Democrats were also described as such.

+The Equality and Justice Party was accused of being the "Turkey's arm in France" or the "extended arm of Erdogan".
+Nuance Party was described as the "long arm of Erdogan" and accused of having ties to the Turkish government.